How to Write for Proceedings (helpful hints from one who has been there)

 If you have something to say or a story to tell, we want you to write for us.
 We have no editorial point of view beyond our belief in a strong national defense.
 We encourage constructive controversy and we will publish articles that take on the conventional wisdom if you can make the case for change.
 We have two unbending rules: (1) No personal attacks.
 (2) Don’t bore our readers.
 There’s a third rule we enforce with a degree of discretion: (3) Avoid acronyms, jargon, buzzwords, and bloated titles.

-We welcome queries and unsolicited manuscripts, preferably as attachments to emails sent to firstname.lastname@example.org , as well as suggestions for ways to illustrate your article.
+We welcome queries and unsolicited manuscripts, preferably as Microsoft Word attachments to emails sent to [email protected] , as well as suggestions for ways to illustrate your article.
 Send illustrations and graphics as separate attachments, not embedded in the article.
 Please provide word counts, counting and not counting footnotes.
 Our fax number is (410)-295-1049.
-If using U.S. mail, send submissions to the address below and, if possible, include an IBM-compatible diskette or a compact disk:
+If using U.S. mail, send submissions to the address below and, if possible, include a compact disk containing the article and any proposed images:

 291 Wood Road